eclewlow/Prophet6SoundLibrarian/README.md

 - `Receive` - receive from the connected Prophet 6 the currently selected working library bank/programs. `IMPORTANT!` This will overwrite the selected user banks in the current working library.

 - `Send` - write to the connected Prophet 6 the currently selected working library bank/programs.  `IMPORTANT!` This will write the currently selected bank/programs to the respective Prophet 6 bank/program numbers.

+### AUDITION area

+- `Send` - send the currently selected working library patch to the Prophet 6 edit buffer.
+This will allow you to play the patch on the Prophet 6 without overwriting any of the bank/programs.